anvaldes/AI_ML_Lab/README.md

 # AI_ML_Lab ⚡

 Hi!
-My name is Alberto Valdés and this is the space where I upload differents reviews of Data Science Contents plus code! 💻 🧮
+My name is Alberto Valdés and this is the space where I upload differents reviews of AI and ML Contents plus code! 💻 🧮

 The topics I board are: